 It’s a project that I’d had in mind from the early 1990s.
 That was following the decade of Margaret Thatcher as Prime Minister in the UK, President Reagan in the USA and the fall of the Berlin Wall in 1989.
-The 1980s had been such tumultuous decade in terms of changes in economics and design and I wanted to explore that in a book.
-Well, the years past and I eventually got round to writing.
+The 1980s had been such a tumultuous decade in terms of changes in economics and design and I wanted to explore that in a book.
+Well, the years passed and I eventually got round to writing.
 But of course a lot had happened since the 1990s: the internet, China, India, the financial crash of 2008 and lots more.

 You seem critical of neoliberalism, right?

 Absolutely!
 As Naomi Klein said at the UK Labour Party conference in 2017, ‘neoliberalism has waged war on the popular imagination’.
 And frankly speaking, I think neoliberalism has been bad for the environment, social equality and the way we value culture.
 And design has been heavily implicated in all three of these.
 But I don’t think it’s enough to just grumpily reject it.
 We have to understand its processes first and the role that design has played in it.

 Your book talks about ‘financialization’.
 How is this related to design?

 Financialization has come to dominate neoliberal economics, particularly since 2000.
 It’s about foregrounding profit on such things as investments, rental, assets or intellectual property over other things such as product or service sales.
 As such, it is concerned with the future value of something — its ability to produce return on investment.
 Design creates assets in two ways: one is in giving something market value in the future; the other is more symbolic or semiotic — in signalling that something might be of value in the future.
 This last idea is tricky.
 It’s about, if you like, giving a sense that positive economic change is happening.

 How can designers respond?